-The Canada Homestay Network fulfills each of the 10 fair information principles of Schedule 1 of the Personal Information Protection and Electronic Documents Act (PIPEDA) through the following measures.
-To download copies of our policies and procedures, please register for a portal account.
+The Canada Homestay Network fulfills each of the ten fair information principles of Schedule 1 of the Personal Information Protection and Electronic Documents Act (PIPEDA) through the following measures.
+To receive copies of our policies and procedures, please contact our Data Controller at firstname.lastname@example.org.

 1. Be Accountable